isomerpages/iras-taxacademy/_executive-tax-programmes/customised-programmes.md

 ---
-title: 'Customised Programmes'
+title: Customised Programmes
 permalink: /executive-tax-programmes/customised-programmes/
-breadcrumb: 'Customised Programmes'
+breadcrumb: Customised Programmes
 ---
 To support the local tax community , Tax Academy is offering a 10% discount for customised programmes where relevant.

 Tax Academy leverages on its strong network of partners (e.g. IRAS, Big 4 accounting firms, ISCA and Law Society) to provide customised training programmes to suit your organisation’s training needs.